 this Agreement.

-Throughout the term of the Agreement, termination notice may be given in writing one party to the other with 2 (two) calendar months’ notice.
+Throughout the term of the Agreement, termination notice may be given in writing by one party to the other with in 2 (two) calendar months’ notice.

 Should the Agreement be terminated in terms of this clause and by notice properly served